 Do you smell a rat?
 Don’t let these sneaky pests fool you.
 From stock rooms and break rooms to suspended ceilings and wall voids, rodents have no trouble finding sources of food, water and shelter at your business.
 And they know how to stay out of sight.
 To help catch the problem early, it’s important to know the bread crumbs rodents leave behind.
 (For a comprehensive look at how rodents impact your business, download our free report, RATS!
-Your Guide to Avoiding Rodents Like the Plague.)
+A Guide to Avoiding Rodents at Your Business.)

 The best way to get ahead of a rodent infestation is to include your staff in the effort.
 Rodent monitoring should be part of your regular sanitation and maintenance routines, and you should educate your staff on pest management best practices.
 Here are the rodent warning signs that you and your staff should be able to identify: